telerik/kendo-ui-builder/docs/getting-started/designer.md

 ## Installation

-> By default, the installation of Kendo UI Builder stops all running application instances.
-Because this might lead to loss of data, make sure you stop any such instances.
+> By default, the installation of the Builder interrupts all running application instances&mdash;to avoid possible data loss, stop such running instances if any.

 1. If not already created, set up your client account at ...
 1. Go to .. and click the Windows Installer.

-  > The Windows Installer notifies that you need Node.js but does not install it automatically.
+  > The Windows Installer notifies you to install Node.js but does not install it automatically.

 1. Click `KendoUIBuilder.exe` to download the Builder.
 The `.rar` file is automatically stored in ...
 1. Click ... to open the Builder and load the dashboard.